one1pk/one1pk/README.md

 ### Hi there, this is Punar 👋
-I am an undergrad student in Software Systems.
-I just completed my first Android app in Java - check it out on my profile!
+I am an undergrad student in Software Systems at SFU.

 I am currently...
 - 🌱 learning about Database Systems and Operating Systems using C